JoyeBright/DeepLearningDC/README.md

-# Deep-Learning in Python by DataCamp
+# Deep-Learning in Python by Keras on top of Tensorflow

 ## Contents